It’s a question that lets a potential employer see exactly how you’ll fit into a role and the company: “What are your future goals?”

 Keep these tips in mind when you are asked the question “what are your future goals?” and you will be offering the interviewer a great range of relevant information that demonstrates your abilities and ambitions, whilst staying relevant to your industry.

-For further tips and advice on mastering your upcoming interview, take a look at our Job Seeker Resource Centre.
+For further tips and advice on mastering your upcoming interview, please get in touch.